 9 Make an Olympics Podium

-Another fun Olympics activity idea that ties in with the medal craft mentioned above is to find three bins or boxes in varying heights and make an Olympics podium to award the medal to the winners in each category.
+Another idea that ties in with the medal craft mentioned above is to find three bins or boxes in varying heights and make an Olympics podium to award the medal to the winners in each category.

-You can use your printable flags from all over world and just take turns awarding medals and playing that country’s national anthem or you can actually follow real Winter Olympic events and pretend to give the medals but to the countries that have really won those in South Korea.
+You can use your printable flags from all over world and just take turns awarding medals and playing that country’s national anthem or you can actually follow real Winter Olympic events and pretend to give the medals but to the countries that have really won.

 Thank you for visiting our country flags of the world post!
-We hope you will also enjoy our geography printable.
+We hope you will also enjoy our free printable flags from around the world.